The Lesley H. and William L. Collins College of Professional StudiesQueens Campus

 According to the Bureau of Labor Statistics, employment in the computer security field is rapidly growing.
 Private and public employers are expected to add 286,600 new computer security jobs over the next ten years.

 You can prepare for this exciting field by earning a Bachelor of Science Degree in Cyber Security Systems at St. John's.
-Offered by the College of Professional Studies, this 120-credit program prepares students for career opportunities in the cyber security field, including positions as cryptanalysts, cyber law enforcement specialists, security administrators, computer crime investigators and computer forensic specialists.
+Offered by the Collins College of Professional Studies, this 120-credit program prepares students for career opportunities in small, medium, and Fortune 500 corporations as well as federal, state, and local law enforcement agencies in different cyber security fields, including:

 Students also may take a minor in conjunction with the B.S.
 Degree in Cyber Security Systems.
 The following minors may be of special interest to students majoring in this program: